jaranohaal/Densys.me/README.md

 1. You can use it in order to register new Patients and Doctors to the system via '+Add' button next to each object.
 2. You can view their details pressing either on 'Doctor' or 'Patient'
 3. You can change their details.

+Requirements for the system:
+  * You need django and python pre-installed
+  * Visual Studio Code (Our team is using it) or any other IDE
+  * git pre-installed